 Knead the dough on a flour-sprinkled surface.

-If the dough is too sticky, you can Spray your baking try and form a long log, shaped like a sausage..
+If the dough is too sticky, you can sprinkle some flour on the surface: Spray your baking tray with spray and cook and form a long log, shaped like a sausage.

 NOTE: Sprinkle a little bit of flour on top of the log, it prevents it from baking too dark.